htet75/User_Thread_Library/REPORT.md

 We created our own program which would have threads that run a loop that takes a significant amount of time printing whatever thread it is in.
 For us to visually inspect preemption, we see that the first thread isn't able to finish its loop before another thread prints out their input.
-If preemption wasn't enabled, the thread would print out 10 rows of "From Thread 1" and then 10 rows of "From Thread 2", and then 10 rows of "From Thread 3".
-Instead we see that the threads themselves aren't able to fully execute despite having no yields, instead printing out "From Thread 1" and then moving to potentially "From Thread 2" or "From Thread 3".
+If preemption was disabled, thread 1 would print out iteration from 0 to 4 and then thread 2 would do the same.
+Aftereward, thread 3 would print from 0 to 9.
+If preemption was enabled, thread 3 will first print from 0 to 4 due to `preempt_disable`, then afterwards, each thread will be yielding after each iteration.
+Our program demonstrate the effect of preemption on the behavior of the threads once with preemption enabled and once with preemption disabled.